samdavidge/code-challenges/README.md

 # code-challenges
-Code from fortnightly code challenges
+Code from developer and front end developer challenges.